Colonel Tom Parker: Signing Elvis (1956–1957)

-On March 26, 1956, after Presley's management contract with Neal expired, Presley signed a contract with Parker that made him his exclusive representative.
+On March 26, 1956, after Presley's management contract with Neal expired, Presley signed a contract making Parker his exclusive representative.
 Later, when Hank Snow asked Parker about the status of their contract with Presley, Parker told him: "You don't have any contract with Elvis Presley.
 Elvis is signed exclusively to the Colonel."

-With his first RCA Victor single, "Heartbreak Hotel", in 1956, Presley became a recording star.
-Parker began 1956 intending to bring his new star to the national stage.
+With his first RCA Victor single, "Heartbreak Hotel", in 1956, Presley became a recording star, and Parker began bringing his new star to the national stage.
 He arranged for Presley to appear on popular television shows, such as The Milton Berle Show and The Ed Sullivan Show, securing fees that made Presley the highest-paid star on television.
-By the summer Presley had become one of the most famous new faces of the year, causing excitement among the new teenage audience and outrage among some older audiences and religious groups.
-Presley said of Parker: "I don't think I would have ever been very big if it wasn't for him.
-He's a very smart man."
+By the summer, Presley had become one of the most famous new faces of the year, causing excitement among the new teenage audience and outrage among some older audiences and religious groups.
+Presley said of Parker: "I don't think I would have ever been huge if it wasn't for him.
+He's a brilliant man."

 Parker signed a deal with Beverly Hills film merchandiser Hank Saperstein for nearly $40,000 to turn Presley into a brand name.
-With over 78 different possibilities, from charm bracelets to record players, Presley merchandise brought in $22 million by the end of 1956.
-Parker, with his 25% share of profits, found ways to make money from his artist that other managers before him had never thought of.
-He had even come up with the idea to market "I Hate Elvis" badges.
+With over 78 different products for sale, from charm bracelets to record players, Presley merchandise brought in $22 million by the end of 1956.
+Parker, with his 25% share of profits, found ways to make money from his artist that other managers had never thought of, such as simultaneously selling "I Love Elvis" and "I Hate Elvis" buttons.

 In April 1956, Parker made his first mistake with Presley's career.
-He had booked Presley into a four-week Las Vegas engagement, misjudging the reaction of the slightly older, more reserved audiences that Las Vegas attracted.
-While Presley was a hit among the youth of America, the middle-aged audiences found him an oddity.
+He booked Presley for a four-week engagement in Las Vegas, misjudging the potential reactions of the slightly older, more reserved audiences that Las Vegas attracted.
+While Presley was a hit among the youth of America, older audiences found him an oddity.
 Some viewed him as a clown-like figure, wiggling his hips for screams, while others found him vulgar and more suitable for late-night gentleman's clubs.
 After a cold reception during his first few shows, Parker cut Presley's appearance to two weeks.
 Presley remembered the event as one of the worst moments of his career.